-These discussions are ongoing and we believe that POL and the NFSP are making progress towards reaching a mutually acceptable outcome (the most recent meetings were held on 8th and 10th July).
-An agreed strategy is likely to be based around the NTP plan that management has proposed, albeit with changes.
+These discussions are ongoing and POL and the NFSP are moving forward towards reaching a mutually acceptable outcome (the most recent meetings were held on 8th and 10th July).
+An agreed strategy is likely to be based around the NTP plan that management has proposed, albeit with some changes.
 These changes, which are likely to increase the overall cost of NTP, could include: